International Copyright Protection for Nepali Creators

 1. Keep Proof of Creation

-Although not always required, registering your copyright with Nepal’s Copyright Registrar Office adds legal strength and makes enforcement easier.
+While not required, registering with the Copyright Registrar Office of Nepal adds legal strength and helps in enforcement if disputes arise.

-If you’re targeting markets like the USA, EU, or India, you can also register your work locally in those countries for stronger legal protection.
+If you target markets like the USA, EU, or India, consider registering your work locally in those countries for stronger legal protection.

 5. Use Digital Tools

-Platforms like WIPO PROOF and blockchain-based solutions allow digital proof of authorship and timestamps.
+Tools like WIPO PROOF or blockchain-based services help record digital proof of your authorship and creation date.

 • Software development